 , Google’s very interesting version of Jupyter notebooks.
 He also noted that Kaggle

 Kernels and datasets are also available and very convenient for data scientists.
 Google’s own Cloud ML Engine

 can be used for no-ops TensorFlow training, or use Cloud APIs with pre-trained models or train in the cloud yourself with Auto ML.
-A machine learning crash course
+A machine

 is available as is the TensorFlow playground.